Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 • Verilog design know-how applicable immediately in practice

-When hiring for digital design roles, coding tests are used more frequently than you might think.
-For design-focused startups or foreign companies, Verilog design tests are almost mandatory.
-Even if there is no formal test, your design understanding and logical coding skills will be verified through technical interviews.
-Therefore, if you are preparing for a career in design, the experience of 'solving Verilog design problems yourself' is a crucial step.
+Coding tests are used more frequently than you might think when hiring for digital design positions.
+For startups or foreign companies focused on design, Verilog design tests are almost essential.
+Even if there is no formal test, design understanding and logical coding skills are verified through oral interviews.
+Therefore, if you are preparing for a career in design, the process of 'solving Verilog design problems yourself' becomes a crucial experience.

-Therefore, this course is designed as a practical lecture to build design skills by directly implementing problems encountered in coding tests and real-world tasks.
-We hope you master Verilog with our practical course featuring test problems meticulously designed across four stages.
+Therefore, this course is designed as a practical lecture where you can build your design skills by directly implementing problems encountered in coding tests and real-world practice.
+We hope you master Verilog through these test problems, which are meticulously designed across four stages.

-โœ… It is based on actual questions asked in circuit design interviews both domestically and internationally.
+โœ… It is based on actual problems asked in circuit design interviews both domestically and internationally.

-โœ… Master Verilog syntax through practice-oriented learning and internalize concepts by designing them yourself.
+โœ… Learn Verilog syntax through practice-oriented exercises and internalize concepts by designing them yourself.

-โœ… We deliver the design experience accumulated in the field by an 11-year veteran engineer, integrated at the code level.
+โœ… An 11-year veteran engineer delivers design experience accumulated in the field, integrated at the code level.

 โœ… It satisfies the needs of everyone, from university students and job seekers to new/junior engineers and experienced professionals looking to change careers.

-ETA, a crew member of Matbi's Design Self-Study, is an 11-year semiconductor design engineer with a deeper understanding of Verilog practice than anyone else.
+ETA, a crew member of Matbi's Design Self-Study, is an 11-year veteran semiconductor design engineer who possesses a deeper understanding of Verilog practical work than anyone else.

 • Led two mass-production projects at a small-to-medium-sized fabless company, gaining experience in the entire front-end design process.